 The BFA Concentration in Digital Media Art teaches technical, creative, and critical thinking skills to empower our students as problem solvers and innovators in the field of digital technology.
 Students graduating from the program develop real-world skills in graphics, programming, digital video, interaction design, and computer game design using a wide range of tools, technologies, and techniques.
 Our curriculum is hands-on, providing project-oriented learning in collaborative workshop environments.

-DMA operates several labs including the CADRE Physical Computing Lab and the DMA Game Design Lab providing research based pedagogy in microcircuits, fabrication and prototyping, computer games and interactive programming.
-We offer fabrication facilities through our comprehensive wood and metal shops including laser cutters, CNC routers, and vacuform, in addition to metal and large-scale sculptursl fabrication.
+DMA operates several labs including the CADRE Physical Computing Lab and the DMA Game Design Lab providing research based pedagogy in a wide range of digital media arts.
+We offer fabrication facilities through our comprehensive wood and metal shops including laser cutters, CNC routers, and vacuform, in addition to metal and large-scale sculptural fabrication.

 What is CADRE?

 CADRE stands for Computer in Art, Design, Research, and Education.
 Established in 1985, CADRE is the second oldest education art media lab in the US (MIT’s Media Lab was the first).
 CADRE currently consists of the Physical Computing Lab (Art 237) and the Game Development Lab (Art 241) on the campus of San José State University.

 How do I become a DMA student?
 When should I apply to the DMA program?